ranbureand/sitefolio/_posts/2021-10-17-the-flow-of-time-in-dio-s-world-part-7.markdown

 Let us now focus on the 2<sup>nd</sup> principle: time ↔ reading.
 The language of comics expresses the flow of time by speeding up or slowing down the reading experience.

-As a rule of thumb, the more time we spend reading a sequence (of pages, panels, elements), the longer we perceive its “duration”.
+As a rule of thumb, the more time we spend reading a sequence of pages, panels, and/or elements, the longer we perceive its “duration”.

 How can we influence the reading experience?
 Usually, in two ways:

 + The more visually complex a sequence is, the more time we need to digest it, and vice versa
-+ The more speech balloons a panel has, the more time we need to read it, and vice versa
++ The more speech balloons a sequence has, the more time we need to read it, and vice versa

 ## The sequence of pages